nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 Note that [`findRunnable`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L3267-L3646) not only finds a runnable goroutine but also wakes up goroutine that went into sleep before step 1 happens.
 Once the goroutine wakes up, it'll be put into the local run queue of the processor `P` that was executing it, waiting to be picked up and executed by some thread `M`.

-If no goroutine is found after step 9, the thread `M` waits on `netpoll` until the nearest [timer](https://github.com/golang/go/blob/go1.24.0/src/runtime/time.go#L35-L107) expires—such as when a goroutine wakes up from sleep (since sleeping in Go internally creates a timer).
+If no goroutine is found after step 9, thread `M` waits on `netpoll` until the nearest [timer](https://github.com/golang/go/blob/go1.24.0/src/runtime/time.go#L35-L107) expires—such as when a goroutine wakes up from sleep (since sleeping in Go internally creates a timer).
 Why is `netpoll` involved with timers?
 This is because Go's timer system heavily relies on `netpoll`, as noted in [this](https://github.com/golang/go/blob/go1.24.0/src/runtime/time.go#L427-L427) code comment.
 After `netpoll` returns, `M` re-enters the [schedule loop](#schedule-loop) to search for a runnable goroutine again.